My preliminary sketch for Sly. I will replace the borrowed images (indications of my intentions) on the following pages with my own drawings.

 having fallen out of favor with his long-time patroness, fleeing England in search of other opportunities, has discharged into the same port on the self-same morning, a lucky happenstance for all of us.
 His home in England abuts a river that is the important north/south roadway.
 His plan is to catch a pleasure craft such as operates on the Thames, float south serenely, enjoy the scenery, and arrive in Hameln rested and relaxed.
 He craves a period of calm after the tumultuous carriage ride from Emden.1

-Dee sits in the common room of a tavern, a space accommodating fifty or sixty guests just off or soon onto a vessel, plus their mounded boxes and baggage.
+Dee sits in the common room of a tavern, a space seating fifty or sixty guests just off or soon onto a vessel, plus their mounded boxes and baggage.
 The room is a maze to be negotiated.
 And it’s stifling.
-Germans consider it the height of hospitality to warm their guests to a lather.
+Germans consider it the height of hospitality to warm their guests to a lather.2

 “I am summoned to Hameln,” says Dee, “to assist with a situation.”